 To review the human resource policies and procedures of the ECB, and to recommend revisions as necessary to the Board.

+To review the remuneration trends across the ECB and to obtain reliable, up to date information about remuneration in other entities;

 To ensure that the performance and training needs of all staff are reviewed on an annual basis.

 To consider and report to the Board on the percentage annual salary increases to be awarded to all staff, if appropriate, and on the parameters for performance increases for all staff below General Managers.